whitmo/progmo-mcp-server/docs/projects/2025-03-next-steps/NEXT_STEPS.md

 3. Maintain high test coverage throughout development
 4. Regularly refactor to maintain code quality
 5. Document all new features as they are implemented

+## Prioritized Next Steps

+Based on the current state of the project and recent progress, the following areas should be prioritized:

+1. **Complete Vector Store Integration**
+   - Implement embedding generation to replace placeholder embeddings
+   - Add batch operations support for efficiency
+   - Enhance text processing with improved chunking strategies

+2. **Expand API Implementation**
+   - Create knowledge management endpoints for CRUD operations
+   - Implement search endpoints with filtering options
+   - Add collection management endpoints

+3. **Improve Test Coverage**
+   - Create integration tests for MCP tools
+   - Implement a more comprehensive mock vector store
+   - Add performance benchmarks for vector operations

+4. **Implement Personal Preference Tool**
+   - Design and implement preference storage system
+   - Create MCP tools for preference management
+   - Add preference inference from code and feedback

+These priorities build on the foundation established with the MCP tools and move us closer to a fully functional knowledge management system.